nicklockwood/iRate/README.md

 This flag indicates whether the user has declined to rate the current version (YES) or not (NO).

+    @property (nonatomic, assign) BOOL declinedAnyVersion;

+This flag indicates whether the user has declined to rate any previous version of the app (YES) or not (NO).
+This is not currently used by the iRate prompting logic, but may be useful for implementing your own rules using the `iRateShouldPromptForRating` delegate method.

     @property (nonatomic, assign) BOOL ratedThisVersion;

 This flag indicates whether the user has already rated the current version (YES) or not (NO).

+    @property (nonatomic, readonly) BOOL ratedAnyVersion;

+This (readonly) flag indicates whether the user has previously rated any version of the app (YES) or not (NO).

     @property (nonatomic, assign) id<iRateDelegate> delegate;